 Recognizing that occasionally it is in the best interest of ESU 13 for staff members to work beyond the normal workday, the policy in this matter may be to grant time off known as flex time.
-Flex time is not defined in Fair Labor Standards Act (FLSA); therefore, flexible work schedules are a matter of agreement between the employer (or designee) and the employee.
-Flex time may be granted to those employees who are determined "exempt" employees as defined in FLSA.
+Flex time is not defined in the Fair Labor Standards Act (FLSA); therefore, flexible work schedules are a matter of agreement between the employer (or designee) and the employee.
+No employee shall have any right, or any expectation of any right, to earn any flex time.
+Instead, granting flex time is at the discretion of ESU 13 and subject to mutual agreement with each employee.
+Flex time will ordinarily be granted on an hour-for-hour basis.
+However, there may be circumstances where ESU 13 and the employee may agree to deviate from this standard practice.

 Flex time may not be accumulated for drive time from the work location to the individual's home.
-All use of flex time must have prior approval of the department director and must be used within thirty (30) calendar days.
+All use of flex time must have prior approval of the department director and must be used within thirty (30) calendar days, unless otherwise approved by the department director.
 Flex time is noncumulative and non-reimbursable.